docsastests/docsastests.github.io/_posts/2024-01-15-validate-ui-with-doc-detective.md

 npm install
 ```

-Doc Detective automatically downloads portable versions of Chromium and Firefox to your machine to use in testing.
-By default, Doc Detective runs tests against Chromium, but you can specify one or more contexts (browsers) to run your tests against if you so choose.
-For today, we'll stick with Chromium.
+Doc Detective automatically downloads portable versions of Chrome and Firefox to your machine to use in testing.
+By default, Doc Detective runs tests against Chrome, but you can specify one or more contexts (browsers) to run your tests against if you so choose.
+For today, we'll stick with Chrome.

 Next up, writing the test!